DanielMoussa/Memory-Buster/README.md

 - **Card Matching:** Users can flip and match pairs of cards.
 - **Game Logic:** Implement a scoring system and game completion feedback.
-- **UI Design:** Create an simplen minimal and user-friendly interface.
+- **UI Design:** Create a simple, minimal, and user-friendly interface.

 ## Technologies Used